aantipov/moiva-blog/content/post/2021-04-14-report-q1-2021-js-state-management.md

     "title": "Q1 2021 State Of JavaScript Libraries and Tools: State Management", "date": "2021-04-14",
     "url": "2021-q1-report-state-management",
-    "summary": "JavaScript State Management Libraries statistics and trends in Q1 2021: Npm Downloads, GitHub Stars, Google Trends, Releases, and more."
+    "summary": "JavaScript State Management Libraries statistics and trends in Q1 2021: Npm Downloads, GitHub Stars, Google Trends, Releases, and more.
+Find out if the popular state management solutions are still relevant and what are the new trendy projects you might need to consider using."
 }

 ![](/blog/images/2021-q1-report/logo.png?v1)